abrahambeltran/frontend-intern-hackday/README.md

 # Search for an organizations GitHub

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+React web application to get all of the repositories from a github organization and display the results on a web page.
+Organizations can be searched for and repositories can be pressed to find all of the commits done in that repository.

-## Available Scripts
+## Installation

-In the project directory, you can run:
+In the project directory, you run npm install and then run:

 ### `npm start`